-Maya Wagner is an 18-year-old singer/songwriter and producer who was born and raised in Central New Jersey.
-Maya has been writing her own songs as long as she can remember, but truly realized that it was her passion when she reached high school and discovered her talent for audio production.
+Maya Wagner is an 19-year-old singer/songwriter and producer who was born and raised in Central New Jersey.
+Maya has been writing her own songs as long as she can remember, but truly realized that it was her passion when she reached high school and discovered her passion for music production.
 During her freshman year of high school, Maya invested her life savings into recording equipment and DAW Software, creating a recording studio in her bedroom.
-Throughout her high school career, Maya would spend hours in her room, writing, recording, and mixing.
+Throughout her high school career, Maya spent hours in her room writing, recording, and mixing her original songs.

 As Maya continued to grow as an artist, she found herself writing more fearlessly.
 On August 11th, 2019, she released her second EP, strong&independent, a collection of 5 songs which felt more upbeat and playful than her previous release, while still maintaining sophistication.
 The collection features much more fearless references to Maya's struggles with sexuality and mental illness.

 Maya's music is unique.
 However, it also features themes which are relatable and universal.
 Not only does she seek to destigmatize mental illness, but she also looks to contradict the idea that queer musicians must to hide their sexuality in order to succeed.

 In July of 2019, Maya was selected as a recipient of Kennedy Center's International Young Soloist Award, presented by the First Lady of the United States.
 She performed on Kennedy Center's Millennium Stage alongside four other young musicians who "demonstrate exceptional artistry and defy the presumption that having a disability means you cannot excel (Betty Siegel, Director of VSA at the Kennedy Center)."
 With a diagnosis of Tourette syndrome, Maya was thrilled to represent musicians with all types of disabilities, and to contribute to the advancement of the conversation about disabilities and those who overcome them.